Central Pennsylvania Slip and Fall Claims

-Whether you’re running errands at the store, seeing a show at your local concert hall, or renting a vacation home at the beach for a week, you expect that the property you’re visiting is safely constructed and well maintained.
+Whether you’re running errands, or going to the theater you expect that the property you’re visiting is safely constructed and well maintained.

-Property owners have a responsibility to their tenants, patrons, and business invitees to keep their premises in a reasonably safe condition.
-Unfortunately, not all landlords and property owners care to put the time and money into a property to keep it safe.
+Property owners have a responsibility to keep their premises in a reasonably safe condition.
+Unfortunately, not all of them put the time and money into keeping a property safe.

-If they decline to do so, and you are injured while on their property, you may be able to file a personal injury claim for your damages.
+When they don’t and you’re injured on their property, you may be able to file a personal injury claim for your damages.

-It doesn’t matter if it’s because you slipped on a wet floor at your local supermarket or if you fell as a result of an unsafe structure, you should not be the one held responsible for an accident you could have never seen coming.
+It doesn’t matter if you slipped on a wet floor at the store or if you fell as a result of an unsafe structure, you should not be the one held responsible for an accident you could have never seen coming.

-Falling, by its very nature, is an unpredictable thing.
-You could fall the same way, under the same conditions, several times and still get a different result each time.
-If you’re lucky, a fall will result in you catching your balance, but it could end with you breaking multiple bones or suffering bruising, cuts, and scrapes.
+Falling, by its very nature, is unpredictable.
+You could fall the same way several times and still get a different result each time.
+A fall could end with you breaking multiple bones or suffering bruising, cuts, and scrapes.

-According to the Centers for Disease Control and Prevention (CDC), one in every five falls will result in an injury such as a broken bone or head injury and falls are the most common cause behind traumatic brain injuries.
+According to the Centers for Disease Control and Prevention (CDC), one in every five falls will result in a broken bone or head injury and are the most common cause behind traumatic brain injuries.

-It’s important to know what could happen to you if you slip and fall in the wrong place at the wrong time.
+It’s important to know what could happen to you if you slip and fall.
 Some of the most common injuries that can occur from a slip or fall include: